-If enrolling after the year begins, the administration will arrange a timetable to submit the tuition and fees.
+If enrolling after the year begins, the administration will arrange a timetable to submit tuition and fees.

-The full monthly tuition is due on the 1st of each month, regardless of the number of days your child attends.
+Each installment is due on the 1st of each month, regardless of the number of days your child attends.
 No adjustments are made for illness, vacations, or school closures.

 Missed days cannot be exchanged or made up.
 If you have any questions regarding your tuition payments, please contact Lauren Boyle at lboyle@lupinelane.com.